tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 ## Eastern Europe (CIS)

 #### Old VP (RAMZES666, No[o]ne, 9pasha, RodjER, Solo)
 * After TI9, the team imploded and everyone went their separate ways.
-I could get into the aftermath, but this stupid guide has gotten way too goddamn long so go do the research yourself.
-Amusingly, Na\`Vi is currently the most recent team on every one of those players' team history.
+I could get into the aftermath, but this stupid guide has gotten way too goddamn already long so go do the research yourself.
+Amusingly, Na\`Vi is currently the most recent team on every one of those players' Liquipedia team history.

 #### Dendi
-* God bless this man, he refuses to give up on playing competitively.
-Formed his own organization *B8* in early 2020.
-Had two underwhelming runs in the EEU/CIS S1/S2 lower division.
-Still a ball of light blazing out across a dark sea of toxicity.
+* God bless this man.
+He absolutely refuses to give up on playing the game that he loves and I respect him for it.
+After formally leaving Na\`Vi in 2019, Dondo formed his own organization *B8* in early 2020.
+They had two underwhelming runs in the EEU/CIS S1/S2 lower division with a mishmash of players.
+But don't worry, he's still ever the ball of light blazing out across a dark sea of toxicity.
 Tune into the Russian TI10 broadcast if you wanna see his antics with 4 out of 5 players from TI1 Na`Vi.

 ## China